 The CARD Act of 2009 mandates that consumer credit card issuers provide a minimum grace period of 21 days.
 While this law does not apply to business credit cards, most major banks and credit card companies give a similar grace period to businesses.
 Check your cardholder agreement if you are not sure what your grace period is.

 What is a current balance?

-A current balance is the statement balance plus the total amount spent after the closing date of the last billing cycle.
+A current balance on a balance sheet is the statement balance plus the total amount spent after the closing date of the last billing cycle.
 In other words, the current balance is a real-time spending total.